NCAR/tiegcm-docs/docs/source/tiegcmrun/parameters.rst

 This document details the configuration for PBS job parameters required for running the model on Derecho and Pleiades supercomputers.
 Parameters are organized by the system and user expertise levels: Basic, Intermediate, and Expert.

-Derecho System Configuration
+Derecho System Parameters
 """"""""""""""""""""

-Basic Configuration
+Basic Parameters
 ''''''''''

 **Project Code**